DefiledSpec/defiledspec.github.io/README.md

 * MEH YouTube Player - A simple web app that gives you song lyrics from MusixMatch next to your favorite songs or music videos from YouTube
 * Liri Bot - Like SIRI but...better!
 * Word Guess CLI - Hangman game using constructors in node.js and inquirer.js
+* Bamazon - Amazon like store front on the command line written in node.js and using mySQL for data storage.

 ## Current Projects

+* Friend Finder - Node.js server with front-end client for finding a friend with similar intrests.